Why Is the Mortgage Company Name on the Insurance Claim Check?

 • Final disbursement: Once all work is complete and verified

-Why It Still Applies When You Use a Lawyer
+Why It Still Applies When You Use an Insurance Claim Lawyer

 Even when a lawyer is involved in your insurance claim process, including the mortgage company’s name on the check remains necessary.
 Here’s why: